 Since I suffer from panic attacks and make no attempt to hide the fact, a lot of people ask me: what are panic attacks and how get rid of panic attacks?
 Well, first I’ll tell you that some people think a panic attack (also known as an anxiety attack) feels a lot like having a heart attack: all of the symptoms are there, but you’re not dying.
-I’d characterize a panic attack by asking this question: how would you feel if you went bungee jumping and the bungee cord snapped?
+I’d characterize a panic attack by asking this question: how would you feel if you went bungee jumping and the bungee cord snapped while you fell?
 That is what a panic attack feels like.
-It’s almost impossible to describe such an intense dread.
+It’s such an intense dread that it’s almost impossible to describe in relatable terms.

 Panic Attack Symptoms

 Panic attack symptoms include an intense fear of death, excessive heart rate, clammy hands, headache, sweating, shortness of breath and hyperventilation, chest pains, dizziness, and tightness in your chest and throat.
 Those types of symptoms aren’t something you want to suffer.

 I would encourage you to seek medical attention if you’re uncomfortable with any of these symptoms, however, some things to remember about your panic attack symptoms are:

 - Panic attacks aren’t necessarily normal, but they’re nothing to be ashamed of.